grafana/agent/docs/sources/flow/reference/components/otelcol.processor.resourcedetection.md

 By default, the API address is determined from the environment variables `KUBERNETES_SERVICE_HOST`, `KUBERNETES_SERVICE_PORT` and the service token is read from `/var/run/secrets/kubernetes.io/serviceaccount/token`.
-If TLS is not explicit disabled and no `ca_file` is configured, `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt` is used.
+If TLS is not explicitly disabled and no `ca_file` is configured, `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt` is used.
-The determination of the API address, `ca_file` and the service token is skipped if they are set in the configuration.
+The determination of the API address, `ca_file`, and the service token is skipped if they are set in the configuration.

 The `openshift` block supports the following blocks: